Calvin Mac-Intosch

-Calvin Leonard Mac-Intosch (born 9 August 1989) is a professional footballer who plays as a centre-back for club TOP Oss.
-Born in the Netherlands, he plays for the Suriname national team.
+Calvin Leonard Mac-Intosch (born 9 August 1989) is a former footballer who played as a centre-back.
+Born in the Netherlands, he won two caps for the Suriname national team.

 A former youth team player at Ajax, he turned professional at HFC Haarlem in 2009.
 Following Haarlem's bankruptcy in January 2010, he moved to SC Telstar.
 He spent four full seasons at Telstar and made 91 league and cup appearances before he moved up to the Eredivisie to play for SC Cambuur in May 2014.
 He signed with English club Port Vale in July 2016.
 He returned to the Netherlands to play for Almere City in January 2017.
 He joined the Norwegian side Notodden in 2018 before returning to the Netherlands to sign for Fortuna Sittard in February 2019.
 He rejoined former club Cambuur in May 2019 and helped them to win the Eerste Divisie title in the 2020–21 season.
-He signed with TOP Oss in June 2023.
+He signed with TOP Oss in June 2023, where he remained for two years.